Ledig stilling på Universitetet i Oslo

 The application must include:

-- Cover letter (statement of motivation, summarising scientific work and research interests)
+- Cover letter (statement of motivation and a summary of scientific work and research interests; max.
+2 pages).

-- CV (complete list of education, positions, pedagogical experience, administrative experience, project acquisition and coordination experience, and other qualifying activities)
+- CV (complete list of education, positions, teaching experience, administrative experience, project acquisition and coordination experience, and other qualifying activities)

-- List of reference persons: 2 or 3 references (name, relation to candidate, e-mail, and phone number)
+- List of reference persons: 2 or 3 references (name, relationship to candidate, e-mail, and phone number)

-The cover letter must include an account of how your work relates to the Department's research and teaching profile and how you plan to contribute to the Department's long-term academic development.
+Applicants should use the cover letter to account for how their work relates to the Department’s research and teaching profile and how they plan to contribute to the Department’s long-term academic development.

-In October, following the application committee’s report, the most promising applicants will be invited to submit a comprehensive application together with a selection of academic publications.
+In April 2021, the most promising applicants will be invited to submit a comprehensive application including a sample of academic publications.

-The evaluation committee will identify the most qualified applicants among the short-listed applicants.
-The top-ranked candidates will then be invited to an interview and will be asked to give a trial lecture, and references will be contacted.
-The report from the evaluation committee, with the evaluation of the top candidates for the posts, will be made available to all applicants.
-The hiring process is expected to be completed by March 2020.
+It is anticipated that the top-ranked candidates will be invited to an interview and asked to give a trial lecture in August/September 2021.
+References will also be contacted at this stage.
+The report from the evaluation committee, including the evaluation of the top candidates, will be made available to all applicants.
+The hiring process is expected to be completed by October 2021.

-The successful candidate who at the time of appointment cannot document basic teaching qualifications will be required to obtain such qualifications within a two-year period.
+Candidates who cannot document basic teaching qualifications at the time of appointment will be required to obtain such qualifications within a two-year period.